maximoskp/pytorch_tutorials/README.md

 - - AE FF MNIST.
 - - AE CNN MNIST.

+- VAE CNN MNIST. https://github.com/lyeoni/pytorch-mnist-VAE/blob/master/pytorch-mnist-VAE.ipynb Only change the encoder class, to produce two outputs (mu and sigma), the main AE class for sampling in the latent and the loss function in the running script.
+Decoder can stay the same.

 In all the above, add test set evaluation, possibly as a validation set.

 At some point, FF and CNN might need to get their own submodules,